AlgoTradingHub/theplatform-book/source/reference/types/scalars/time.md

 15:51:57
 ```

+## How to get a year, month, day, hours, minutes, seconds, milliseconds and nanoseconds?

-## With cast you can get any part of temporal scalar as int.
+### With cast you can get any part of temporal scalar as int.

 ```o
 o)p: 2022.04.22D01:02:03.123456789;